How to Sync Shopify Products to WooCommerce

 }

 On the "found" branch, call woocommerce update-product with the existing id and the same body.
-Cache the Shopify-id-to-WooCommerce-id mapping in MongoDB so subsequent runs skip the lookup.
+Write the Shopify id into a WooCommerce meta_data field (for example shopify_id) so future runs can match on it even if the SKU later changes.

 Step 6: Summary and Error Routing